 With so many ecommerce platforms to choose from, it can be hard to decide on the best retail website builder for your unique needs.
-This post has a list of our 10 best ecommerce platforms of 2017 based on personal experience and research into credible reviews of online store builders and shopping cart solutions.
+This post has a list of our 10 best ecommerce platforms for 2022 based on personal experience and research into credible reviews of online store builders and shopping cart solutions.

 Why Choose an eCommerce Website Builder?

-$481 billion in ecommerce sales is a good reason!
-This has been projected by 2018 for the global retail market, and we are likely to be over $350 billion p/a as it stands.
-Everyone today is talking about eCommerce, and for good reason.
+$4.2 trillion in ecommerce sales is a good reason!
+This was estimated by Adobe for 2021 as the global online retail market value, up from around $350 billion just 5 years ago.
+Everyone in retail today is talking about eCommerce, and for good reason.
 Consumer habits are moving more and more toward the online world every day, and retailers are doing everything they can do to keep up with or stay ahead of the game.

 It’s not necessarily that bricks and mortar stores are becoming a thing of the past, but that eCommerce sites have become so good.
 They’re giving people a convenient new option to do their shopping from the comfort of their own homes, or offices, or coffee shops, or anywhere there’s internet, really.